tsnoad/rpi_wall_case/readme.md

 Next, add the following lines to the `.config/wayfire.ini` file:
 ```
 [autostart]
+# Automatically open some apps in browser windows
+browser_workspace1 = chromium --new-window --window-name="workspace1" --start-maximized --start-fullscreen "http://homeassistant.local:8123"
+browser_workspace2 = chromium --new-window --window-name="workspace2" --start-maximized --start-fullscreen "http://homeassistant.local:8123/dashboard-weather"
+browser_workspace3 = chromium --new-window --window-name="workspace3" --start-maximized --start-fullscreen "http://klipper.local"
 # Automatically start the backlight control script when the Raspberry Pi boots up
 kiosk_script = lxterminal -e "~/ha_rpi_kiosk_control.py"
-# Automatically open some apps in browser windows
-browser_ha = chromium --new-window "http://homeassistant.local:8123"
-browser_klipper = chromium --new-window "http://klipper.local"
+top_script = lxterminal -e "top" #optional
 ```
 This will automatically start the backlight control script when the Raspberry Pi boots, and will also start a couple of browser-based apps.
-You will need to change these lines depending on the apps you want to run
+You will need to change these lines depending on the apps you want to run, and what apps or sites you want them to display.
+The important part is `--window-name="workspace[1-9]"` which we'll use to put each window where we want it in the next step

 Finally, add the following lines to the `.config/wayfire.ini` file:
 ```
 [window-rules]
+# Move each browser window to its own workspace
-kiosk_script_move = on created if app_id is "lxterminal" then assign_workspace 2 0 && maximize
+browser_workspace1_move = on created if title is "workspace1" then assign_workspace 0 0
-#browser_klipper_move = on created if app_id is "chromium" then assign_workspace 1 0
+browser_workspace2_move = on created if title is "workspace2" then assign_workspace 1 0
-#browser_ha_move = on created if title contains "Home Assistant" then assign_workspace 1 0
+browser_workspace3_move = on created if title is "workspace3" then assign_workspace 2 0
+# Move the terminal running the backlight control script to its own workspace
+kiosk_script_maximize = on created if app_id is "lxterminal" then maximize
+kiosk_script_move = on created if app_id is "lxterminal" then assign_workspace 3 0
 ```
 These window rules will tell Wayland to move an app to a particular workspace when it starts.
-Eg, `lxterminal` (in which the backlight control script should be running) is moved to workspace `2 0`, meaning column 3, row 1 of the grid of workspaces.
+Eg, `lxterminal` (in which the backlight control script should be running) is moved to workspace `3 0`, meaning column 4, row 1 of the grid of workspaces.

-So far I haven't been able to assign different browser-based apps to different workspaces, as they all have the same `app_id` (`chromium`), so the rule moves all browser windows, instead of just one.
-I'll update this readme if/when I find a solution to this

 Now, restart the Raspberry Pi and wait to see if all of this has worked as expected...
 Good luck!